gnuarmeclipse/gnuarmeclipse.github.io-source/pages/debug/jlink-install.md

 ## Testing

 To test if J-Link is able to connect to a specific board, you generally need to specify the interface (JTAG or SWD) and the device name.
 By default, J-Link GDBServer will try JTAG but if only SWD is wired (which is very common on custom hardware), you would need to specify the interface (-if SWD).
 The device name is needed for targets which require special handling on connect (e.g. due to silicon bugs which make auto-detection impossible).
 For a list of available device names, please refer to the SEGGER [Supported devices](http://www.segger.com/jlink_supported_devices.html) page.
-Below is an example how to test a JTAG connection to a STM32F103 evaluation board (-device STM32F103RB) on OS X.
+Below is an example how to test a JTAG connection to a STM32F103 evaluation board (-device STM32F103RB) on macOS.

 	$ /Applications/SEGGER/JLink/JLinkGDBServer -if JTAG -device STM32F103RB
 	SEGGER J-Link GDB Server V4.80 Command Line Version